Food! Best rabbit and chicken dish with or without whichever one you do not want

 When you are ready to finish, light a plancha and when hot, remove the fowl from the liquid and grill gently on all sides for about 7-10 minutes.
 Must look no more than a little sun burnt!

 In the meantime reduce the remaining liquid, discarding the rosemary first, until a thickened juice.
 Mix in the 4 garlic cloves mashed with some salt, juice of half a lemon and the herbs of Provence.
-Cheat and add gravy thickener by all means.
+Add corn starch mixted into a small cup of COLD water.
 Just let it gently cook.
 Add more caldo if needed but keep the gravy fairly thick.
 You can always add more cornstarch.

 Place the fowl in this juice, mix, top with the parsley and serve with a green salad and tomato bread.
 Alternatively if a designer snob, arrange the meat, and then pour the sauce overt, finished off with a generous sprinkle of parsley.